M-theory from the Superpoint: The maximal invariant central extensions of the superpoint

+With the results from the previous section in hand, we have a way of talking about the $\so(d-1,1)$ symmetries of a super-Minkowski super Lie algebra $\R^{d-1,1|N}$ \emph{purely in terms of its Lie bracket}: it is the algebra of simple external automorphisms of $\R^{d-1,1|N}$, by Proposition \ref{TheAutomorphismLieAlgebras}.
+This allows us to begin with a super Lie algebra that lacks any apparent relation to spacetime, and discover spacetime symmetries via the automorphisms.
+We make repeated use of this in our construction of super-Minkowski spacetimes by central extension of the superpoint, $\R^{0|1}$.
+This is our main result, Theorem \ref{thetheorem}.

-We now compute consecutive maximal invariant central extensions of the superpoint, this is our main theorem \ref{thetheorem} below.
-First we state the precise definition of the extension process: \begin{definition}[external and internal symmetries] Let $\mathfrak{g}$ be a super-Lie algebra (definition \ref{SuperLieAlg}).
-The Lie algebra of \emph{infinitesimal internal symmetries} is the stabilizer of $\mathfrak{g}_{\mathrm{even}}$ inside the automorphism Lie algebra (from proposition \ref{automorphismLieAlg})
+To be precise, we compute consecutive `maximal invariant central extensions' of the superpoint.
+First we state the definition of the extension process: \begin{definition}[maximal invariant central extensions] Let $\mathfrak{g}$ be an admissible super Lie algebra (Definitions \ref{internalsymm} and \ref{SuperLieAlg}), let $\mathfrak{h} \hookrightarrow \mathfrak{aut}(\mathfrak{g})$ be a subalgebra of its automorphism Lie algebra (Proposition \ref{automorphismLieAlg}) and let